-- Children can take turns sitting on the same elevated position to say the memory verse.
+- In a nod to the location Jesus taught from, this would be a fun class to teach outside, on a hill.
+Even inside, children can take turns sitting on the same elevated position to say the memory verse.

 - Ask the children to share different places where they have heard sermons.
-Ask if they remember special things they might have heard in sermons.
+Ask if they remember special things they might have heard.
 Share some of your own experiences.

 - Before class cut paper into small “cards”.
 Use a crayon or glitter to draw a gold dot in the centre of some of the cards.
 Leave the others blank.
 Blue-tac the cards under the chairs before the children come to class.
 For this activity describe a situation and ask a child to reach under his/her chair to see which kind of card they have.
 If the card has a gold dot then they should tell what should be done in the situation according to the golden rule.
 If their card is blank then the child should say what a person might do if they did not follow the golden rule.